Brass band contests divide opinion like nothing else.

 They are undeniably a marker by which we judge one another, and there’s some real snobbery out there about what section your band is in – it’s one of the first questions many banders ask on meeting a new player, and if the resulting answer is ‘we don’t compete’ it can cause people to back away in horror, labelling your band as no good for anything above the local village fete.

-Conversely, other banders dislike the contesting scene and all of the ‘we was robbed’ mentality that goes with a poor result, or have played in the past with bands who contest fiercely and relentlessly all year and so get to a point in their playing career where they never want to do it again.
+Conversely, other banders dislike the contesting scene and all of the ‘we were robbed’ mentality that goes with a poor result or have played in the past with bands who contest fiercely and relentlessly all year and so get to a point in their playing career where they never want to do it again.

 How is this different from the discipline needed for contest pieces?

 I believe it’s my job to run varied and interesting rehearsals which all players can enjoy and get something out of.
 I’m not for leaving anyone behind because they can’t cope with the technical demands of a given piece – it’s easier to bring people along with you if the programme is mixed, as there can be something in there for everyone.
 I always aim to end the rehearsal with music that’s within the grasp of every player round the stands so no one goes home disheartened, even if they got a bit lost here and there is one or two of the trickier pieces in the folder.
 We’re a community band of mixed proficiency, and that’s how we intend to remain.

 My aim is to lead a band who give musically enjoyable performances of challenging repertoire in a variety of settings.
 I want our music to be appealing to listen to as well as to play, and make audiences want to return and hear us perform again and again.
 This doesn’t mean we nail every last note exactly as written on the page, more that we concentrate on producing something that makes musical sense overall, rather than getting caught up in whether the demisemiquaver run in bar 73 was evenly spaced…